Italian Eritrea: Creation of the colony

-Fascist Era
+Fascist era

 Benito Mussolini's rise to power in Italy in 1922 brought profound changes to the colonial government in Eritrea.
+He had inherited the Italian colony of Eritrea, established during the 1890s European "Scramble for Africa".
 After il Duce declared the birth of Italian Empire in May 1936, Italian Eritrea (enlarged with northern Ethiopia's regions) and Italian Somaliland were merged with the just conquered Ethiopia in the new Italian East Africa (Africa Orientale Italiana) administrative territory.
 This Fascist period was characterized by imperial expansion in the name of a "new Roman Empire".

 Eritrea was chosen by the Italian government to be the industrial center of Italian East Africa:

 The capital of Eritrea experienced a huge increase in population: in 1935 there were only 4,000 Italians and 12,000 Eritreans; in 1938 there were 48,000 Italians and 36,000 Eritreans.
 Historian Gian Luca Podesta wrote that practically Asmara has become an Italian city ("in pratica Asmara era diventata una citta' italiana").

 The Italian government continued to implement agricultural reforms but primarily on farms owned by Italian colonists (exports of coffee boomed in the 1930s).
-In the area of Asmara, there were in 1940 more than 2,000 small and medium-sized industrial companies, which were concentrated in the areas of construction, mechanics, textiles, food processing and electricity.
+In 1940, in the area of Asmara, there were more than 2,000 small and medium-sized industrial companies, which were concentrated in the areas of construction, mechanics, textiles, food processing and electricity.
 Consequently, the standard of living in Eritrea in 1939 was considered among the best on the continent for both the local Eritreans and the Italian settlers.

 Mussolini's government considered the colony as a strategic base for future aggrandizement and ruled accordingly, using Eritrea as a base to launch its 1935–1936 campaign to conquer and colonize Ethiopia.
 Even in World War II the Italians used Eritrea to attack Sudan and occupy the Kassala area.
 Indeed, the best Italian colonial troops were the Eritrean Ascari, as stated by Italian Marshall Rodolfo Graziani and legendary officer Amedeo Guillet.
 Furthermore, after World War I, service with the Ascari become the main source of paid employment for the indigenous male population of Italian Eritrea.
 During the expansion required by the Italian invasion of Ethiopia in 1936, 40% of eligible Eritreans were enrolled in these colonial troops.